 There are private R&D companies which are commercially driven, and a flagship example is the Cyprus Research and Innovation Center (CyRIC).
 Its core areas are mechanical engineering design and prototyping, electrical and electronics engineering, robotics and wearables, biomedical engineering and information communication technologies.
 CyRIC has been involved in more than 35 R&D projects – mostly funded by the EU and industry – worth over €40 million.
 It also founded an international venture-building incubator branded Gravity, which focuses on developing start-ups from early-stage to mature ventures by assisting them in all the necessary steps on their journey.

 To better connect research talent with businesses and to support ways to commercialise novel solutions is of strategic importance to the aforementioned Research and Innovation Foundation (RIF).
 The Foundation has set up a Knowledge Transfer Office, which operates as a central hub linking industry with research organisations and support high-level knowledge transfer activities such as patent protection and licensing.
 Another project in the works is to set up an Innovation Factory to offer mentoring, coaching and assessment services as well as enable networking with investors.
 One of the core RIF activities is to also keep a record of expatriate Cypriot researchers on a central database, with the purpose of keeping them informed about R&I activities in Cyprus, updating them with available networking and financing opportunities and encouraging the development of new partnerships.

-A Future of Transformation
+A Transformation in Progress